sonals/drm_sched_test/README.rst

 Linux DRM sched_test Driver
 ***************************

-*sched_test* is simple DRM driver which exposes a RENDER interface with ioctls to submit (DRM_IOCTL_SCHED_TEST_SUBMIT) a dummy task and wait (DRM_IOCTL_SCHED_TEST_WAIT) for completion of the dummy task.
+*sched_test* is a simple DRM driver which exposes a RENDER interface with ioctls to submit (DRM_IOCTL_SCHED_TEST_SUBMIT) a dummy task and wait (DRM_IOCTL_SCHED_TEST_WAIT) for the completion of the sumitted dummy task.
 The driver uses dedicated kernel thread to emulate a real HW queue.
-The DRM scheduler instantiated by this driver submits jobs to this emulated HW queue and waits for notification from the HW thread.
-The emulated HW thread tries to immediately complete the task by notifying the scheduler.
+The DRM scheduler instantiated by this driver submits jobs to this emulated HW queue and waits for completion notification from the HW thread.
+The emulated HW thread treats the sumitted dummy task as a NOP and tries to immediately complete the task by notifying the scheduler.

 Building the driver
 -------------------